Nudges are a number of safe experiments, or do-able things, to move yourself along a scenic route to change, not necessarily in a straight line.

 Some models may be more helpful than others; I am thinking, here, of Acceptance and Commitment Therapy (ACT) – less a model and more a way of going about things.
-ACT is consistent with the dominant ideal in this blog so I have written more about this approach.
+ACT is consistent with the dominant ideal in this web-site so I have written more about this approach.
 Similar things can be said about Compassion Focused Therapy (CFT).

 If you do the research you may find ‘models’ offer a coherent and ordered way to understand what makes us ‘tick’.
 They offer guidance on how to behave differently if our ‘tick’ becomes erratic.
 So ….. models are fine, but they do tend to use assumptions and assertions to explain human behaviour in general, but not specifically your behaviour.

 Safe experiments will help you test these basics.
 The results will help identify what model might best apply to your current life and what seems not to apply.
 Tomorrow?
 You may need to change the working model!

 Models find it difficult to respect the uniqueness of each of us.
 They offer general observations.
 Models, by their nature, cannot apply to all people, all of the time, across our globe.